faisalmemon/ios-crash-dump-analysis-book/markdown/AnalyticTroubleShooting.md

 If whilst updating our privacy settings, we see a crash, we have a privacy issue.
 Depending on the type of market we are operating in, that could be a major problem.

 One way to assess impact is to build analytics into our app.
 Then the set of steps, and more broadly, the customer use case, can be studied alongside the crash.
 Crashes from the most important use cases can then be identified as high impact bugs to fix.
-One advantage of third party crash reporting services is that they allow logs to be recorded that are delivered to the crash report server along with the crash.
+One advantage of third party crash reporting services is that they allow logs to be recorded that are delivered to the Crash Report server along with the crash.

 The following are good places to introduce a log message: